 Indiana University - Kelley School of Business

 We exploit the deregulation of interstate bank branching laws to test whether banking competition affects innovation.
-We find robust evidence that banking competition reduces state-level innovation.
-This result is driven by public corporations headquartered within deregulating states.
+We find robust evidence that banking competition reduces state-level innovation by public corporations headquartered within deregulating states.
 Innovation increases among private firms that are dependent on external finance and that have limited access to credit from local banks.
-We argue that banking competition enables small, innovative firms to secure financing instead of being acquired by corporations.
-Banking competition reduces the supply of innovative targets, generating an apparent reduction in corporate innovation.
+We argue that banking competition enables small, innovative firms to secure financing instead of being acquired by public corporations.
+Therefore, banking competition reduces the supply of innovative targets, which reduces the portion of state-level innovation attributable to public corporations.
 Overall, these results shed light on the real effects of banking competition and the determinants of innovation.

 Number of Pages in PDF File: 49